asm2025/T3Chat/QUICKSTART.md

     # OpenRouter (optional)
     export OPENROUTER_API_KEY=your-openrouter-key

+    # RouteLLM / Abacus.ai (optional, backend-managed key shared by all users)
+    # Used when the `routellm` provider is enabled in t3chat.yaml
+    export ABACUS_API_KEY=your-abacus-api-key
     ```

 3. If you want to keep the config file elsewhere, set `T3CHAT_CONFIG` to point to it: